 Diff4Splat: Repurposing Video Diffusion Models for Dynamic Scene Generation¶

-Conference: CVPR 2026 arXiv: 2511.00503 Code: Project Page Area: Video Generation Keywords: 4D Generation, 3D Gaussian Splatting, Video Diffusion Models, Deformable Gaussian Fields, Feed-Forward Generation
+Keywords: 4D Generation, 3D Gaussian Splatting, Video Diffusion Models, Deformable Gaussian Fields, Feed-forward Generation

 TL;DR¶

-This paper proposes Diff4Splat, a feed-forward framework that unifies video diffusion models with deformable 3D Gaussian fields into an end-to-end trainable model, enabling direct generation of dynamic 4D scene representations from a single image in approximately 30 seconds — roughly 60× faster than optimization-based methods.
+Diff4Splat is proposed as a feed-forward framework that unifies video diffusion models and deformable 3D Gaussian fields into an end-to-end trainable model. it directly generates dynamic 4D scene representations from a single image in approximately 30 seconds, which is 60 times faster than optimization-based methods.

 Background & Motivation¶

-Dynamic 3D scene generation (4D generation) is a core challenge in computer vision, with broad applications in immersive content creation, robotics, and simulation.
-Existing approaches face fundamental trade-offs:
+Dynamic 3D scene generation (4D generation) is a core challenge in computer vision with wide applications in immersive content creation, robotics, and simulation.
+Current methods face a fundamental dilemma:

-Multi-stage pipeline methods: These first generate video via video diffusion models and then perform 3D reconstruction.
-They are slow, error-prone, and lack end-to-end control.
-For instance, DimensionX requires several GPU hours, and Mosca takes around half an hour.
+Multi-stage pipeline methods: Generate video with a video diffusion model first, then perform 3D reconstruction.
+These methods are slow, error-prone, and lack end-to-end control.
+For example, DimensionX requires several GPU hours, and Mosca requires half an hour.

-Feed-forward generation methods: While efficient, most are limited to generating 2D video frames or static 3D scenes, and fail to capture explicit dynamic 3D geometry.
+Feed-forward generation methods: While efficient, most are limited to generating 2D video frames or static 3D scenes, failing to capture explicit dynamic 3D geometry.

-Diff4Splat is motivated by bridging this gap — unifying generation and representation within a single forward pass to achieve both feed-forward efficiency and explicit 3D representation.
+The motivation for Diff4Splat is to fill this gap—unifying generation and representation into a single forward pass to achieve both feed-forward efficiency and explicit 3D representation.

 Method¶